usdot-fhwa-stol/cdasim/co-simulation tool/docker/ns3-docker/README.md

 #### Preparation for building docker image

+- Download the executable bundle file `carla-sumo-mosaic-21.2.zip` from GitHub and extract the zip file, the folder named `carla-sumo-mosaic-21.2` will be generated and rename the folder as `ns-3-integration`.
 - Put the docker file (Dockerfile), the folder of CARLA executable file (CARLA_0.9.10), and the folder of `ns-3-integration`in the same folder.
 - Change the CARLA path in the CARLA configuration file of scenarios to the location of the CARLA executable file.
 - The .sh files (CarlaUE4.sh and bridge.sh) must be given permission.